moby/moby/CONTRIBUTING.md

 Commits that fix or close an issue should include a reference like `Closes #XXX` or `Fixes #XXX`, which will automatically close the issue when merged.

-Add your name to the AUTHORS file, but make sure the list is sorted and your name and email address match your git configuration.
-The AUTHORS file is regenerated occasionally from the git commit history, so a mismatch may result in your changes being overwritten.
+Please do not add yourself to the AUTHORS file, as it is regenerated regularly from the Git history.

 ### Merge approval